vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 - Consume binary logs up to marked point in time, and apply onto ghost table
 - Tables now in sync, cut-over

-Exactly ow vitess prevents write to the original table is the topic of the reminder of this post.
+Exactly how vitess prevents write to the original table is the topic of the reminder of this post.
 It's noteworthy that the flow can fail, or timeout, in which case vitess resumes writes and tries again at a later stage.

 ## Preventing writes